psi-mankoski/pi/README.md

 CMU Common Lisp (CMUCL) <http://www.cons.org/cmucl/> is an excellent, portable, open-source Common Lisp implementation that will execute this code correctly.
 (It should also work on derivatives of CMUCL.)

 ## Calculating pi

 To calculate pi to the desired number of decimal digits, first enter your Common Lisp environment.
 The code to calculate pi is in the file `AGM.lisp`.
-Ideally it should be compiled and loaded into your Common Lisp environment.
+Ideally it should first be compiled and then loaded into your Common Lisp environment.
 The file provides various functions for performing the AGM iteration and calculating pi.

 The easiest way to invoke the AGM iteration to compute pi is to calling the function `n-digits-of-pi` with the desired number of digits: